Portion needs, picky eaters, and busy schedules — all in the same household.

 How Feedback Informed the Next Iteration

 The insights from our users serve as a lighthouse, guiding us toward a better UX.
 Reading and watching their feedback was both exciting and inspiring.
-By incorporating these insights, we can continuously refine our design and create products truly centered on users’ needs.
+By incorporating these insights, I can continuously refine my design and create products truly centered on users’ needs.

 DESIGN OPPORTUNITIES